Undergraduate Math Major

 Applied mathematics courses show students how advanced math concepts are utilized to solve real-world problems across business, technology, and other industries.
 Coursework touches on the development and analysis of numerical algorithms, modeling, and partial differential equations.
 Read more about course content and applications.

 Despite its reputation as complex and impenetrable, a deep study of pure mathematics subjects will illustrate just how universal these concepts are.
-Courses in advanced and linear algebra and calculus build upon familiar ideas while teaching students logical reasoning and how to prove and argue their mathematical insights.
+Courses in abstract algebra, advanced linear algebra and calculus build upon familiar ideas while teaching students logical reasoning and how to prove and argue their mathematical insights.
 Learn more about the topics covered.

 Industries from science to business and finance to government have a need for statisticians.
 Preparing students to enter this career path, classes in statistics and probability theory show students how to compile, analyze, and summarize all types of data.
 Learn more about this subject area.

 What Can You Do With a Math Degree?

 According to figures from the Bureau of Labor Statistics, employment opportunities for individuals with a math degree are expected to rise over the next ten years.
 Specifically, demand for actuaries, operations research analysts, and statisticians is predicted to grow 28% from 2020 to 2030—significantly faster than other occupations.

 Beyond these specific roles, advanced mathematics knowledge is versatile and broadly applicable.
 Whether for additional education or entering the workforce, students find their skills give them an edge in: